-FFmpeg is one of the most popular, free, and open-source software that supports converting almost any multimedia format to any multimedia format.
-For instance, you can use it to convert videos from one format to the other, convert or split audio files, download HLS videos, etc. The best thing about FFmpeg is that you can do most of the things with single line commands.
+FFmpeg is one of the most popular, free, and open-source software to encode and decode multimedia.
+You can use FFmpeg to convert videos and audio files, split audio files, download HLS streaming videos, etc. The best thing about FFmpeg is that you can do most of these things with single-line commands.

-Simply put, FFmpeg is awesome and every user should have FFmpeg installed.
+Put simply, FFmpeg is awesome and every user should have FFmpeg installed in Windows.

-In this quick guide, let me show you how to download and properly install FFmpeg on Windows 10.
-When I say "install," I'm talking about adding FFmpeg to Windows path so that it is easier to access via the Command Prompt or other command-line applications like PowerShell.
+In this quick guide, let me show how to download and properly install FFmpeg in Windows 10, 7, and 8.
+When I say "install," I'm talking about adding FFmpeg to the Windows path so that it is easier to access via the Command Prompt or other command-line applications like PowerShell.

-I've also added a video tutorial at the end if you want to see the procedure.
-Click on the jump link below to go to the video tutorial.
+Note: There is also a quick video tutorial at the end of the post if you want to see the procedure in action.

-FFmpeg is a simple and powerful software that is also portable.
-So, in theory, you don't have to install FFmpeg to use the software.
-However, being a command line tool, you have to manually navigate to the FFmpeg folder from within the Command Prompt or PowerShell to access the ffmpeg.exe file to execute relevant commands.
+Being a portable software, in theory, you don't have to install FFmpeg to use it.
+However, you have to manually navigate to the FFmpeg folder in Command Prompt to access the ffmpeg.exe file and execute relevant commands.

-This is generally not a problem.
+This is not a problem for the most part.
 But it is not that user-friendly either.
-To deal with that, all you have to do is add FFmpeg to Windows 10 Path using Environment Variables.
-Once added, you can access FFmpeg from Command Prompt or PowerShell from any folder or directory.
+To deal with that, you have to add FFmpeg to Windows 10 Path using Environment Variables.
+Once added, you can access FFmpeg via Command Prompt or PowerShell from any folder or directory.

 Here's how to do it.